Can an adolescent girl who sends nude pictures of herself to her boyfriend face prosecution for child pornography? Incredibly, the answer is yes!

 Even though many teens believe sexting is harmless, authorities in certain counties are indeed prosecuting them as child pornographers.
 These officials take the matter seriously, pointing to cases like that of Jessica Logan, a 16-year-old Ohio girl.
 Jessica sent a nude picture of herself to her boyfriend, who then transmitted all over their high school.
 She subsequently hanged herself.

 Right now several teens are facing legal charges for sexting, including one 14-year-old New Jersey girls who published 30 nude pictures of herself on the social networking site MySpace.

-According to an article in the April 19, 2009, edition of the Akron Beacon Journal, the Center for Missing and Exploited Children saw these photos and contacted their New Jersey Task Force, which in turn contacted the Passiac County Sheriff.
+According to an article (from Akron Beacon Journal), the Center for Missing and Exploited Children saw these photos and contacted their New Jersey Task Force, which in turn contacted the Passiac County Sheriff.
 The teen girl now faces 17 years in prison if convicted.

 Other cases include the following:

 • A New York boy who broadcast sexy pictures from a party to over 300 classmates is also facing charges.

 • One Florida teen who engaged in "sexting" has to register as a sex offender until he is 43 years old.